 - a.
-Management Leave as defined in HRAR is not available to CPPW represented members. - b.
+Management Leave as defined in HRAR is not available to CPPW represented members after December 31, 2025. - b.
 Management Leave accrued prior to the implementation of this contract will be available for use after implementation of the contract. - c.
 Accrued Management Leave will expire at the end of the calendar year that it was received.